NoFap Depression after Week One (And Easy-to-Use Tools for Coping with It)

 Coping with NoFap depression with coaching

-As a coach, my goal is to support you through depression during NoFap.
+As I can relate to you so much, my goal is to help you through depression during NoFap.

-When depression hits, it’s good to have someone who has been there and understands you.
+When it hits, it’s good to have someone who has been there and understands you.

 One way I can help is by sharing my best tips for making it through a 90-day reboot process.